BingZou/ds1001_proj/results/README.md

 subset of users in a dataframe with users who have only reviewed a restaurant in toronto

 The file is on **Google Drive**

+## bus_review_extracts.p:
+This contains all of the extracted word vector and review counts / avg stars of each business in our universe

+The file is on **Google Drive**

+## user_review_extracts.p:
+This contains all of the extracted word vector and review counts / avg stars of each user in our universe

+The file is on **Google Drive**